Online Student Privacy Policy

 5. COMPLAINT PROCESS

-The formal complaint should include The actual complaint, stated as specifically as possible; A description of the desired outcome.
+The formal complaint should include the actual complaint, stated as specifically as possible, and a description of the desired outcome.

 If a student prefers to report a concern anonymously, they may call the independently- administered Campus Conduct Hotline at (866)-943- 5786.
 The hotline is available twenty-four hours a day, seven days a week.
 All calls remain confidential (and anonymous if desired).
 The hotline operator will submit all inquiries to the appropriate College staff member.